cwinkelmann/deepfaune/README.md

 ---

-**T1:** How can I learn more about machine learning ?
+> How can I learn more about machine learning?

 You can watch these [series of 3 french videos](https://imaginecology.sciencesconf.org) (video 1 is the easiest).

-**T2:** Is the `deepfaune` software free ?
+> Is the `deepfaune` software free?

-Yes.
-But, if you appreciate our work, please contribute by sharing with us your annotated images.
+Yes, it is a free software.
+Commercial use is forbidden, according to the [CeCILL LICENCE](https://plmlab.math.cnrs.fr/deepfaune/software/-/blob/master/LICENCE.txt).
+But, if you appreciate our work, please cite our work and/or contribute by sharing with us your annotated images.

+> Can I have access to the images used in the DeepFaune project?

+No. We do not share the images of our partners.

+> Can I contribute to the DeepFaune project with my images?

+It would be great!!
 You can contact us to see how you can send us your images (we have different solutions).
 We will store them in a secure server with private access to the members of the deepfaune project.

-**T3:** Can I have access to the images used in the DeepFaune project ?

-No. We do not share the images of our partners.
+> Who is developing this DeepFaune project ?

+A team from CNRS leaded by Simon Chamaillé-Jammes and Vincent Miele.
+Please have a look at our website [https://www.deepfaune.cnrs.fr/](https://www.deepfaune.cnrs.fr/).

 <br>
 <br>